Afallen LLP (hereafter Afallen) is a consultancy offering sustainability and project management services throughout Wales and beyond.

 - We encourage openness, transparency and accountability in our operations, and we request that any concerns about our employment practices, including the issue of modern slavery, are communicated directly to Mari Arthur in the first instance, or another of the Partners if the issue involves Mari Arthur herself.
 Contact details of all Partners are available on the website.

 - We currently have no staff, but we do contract with external contractors.
 We commit to paying all our suppliers at least the Living Wage, and are a recognised Living Wage accredited organisation.
-Our ASEEC is responsible for managing the National Living Wage in Wales, and regularly updates herself on issues around ethical employment and modern slavery
+Our ASEEC is responsible for managing the Real Living Wage in Wales, and regularly updates herself on issues around ethical employment and modern slavery

 - We commit to including this document in all procurement documentation; include appropriate questions on ethical employment in tenders; incorporate elements of the Code as conditions of contract as appropriate; and ask bidders to explain the impact that low costs may have on their workers each time an abnormally low quote or tender is received